trevorzimmerman/trevorzimmerman.github.io/pages/university/cs7267-diabetic-retinopathy.md

   <a href="/assets/projects/cs7267-retinopathy/Final_Report.pdf">View PDF</a>.
 </iframe>

+> Note: Running the MATLAB script without retraining the CNNs will produce this same report.
+Retraining the CNNs generates an updated PDF report and an Excel file with the new results.

 ## Project Files

 The full project, including MATLAB scripts and supporting files, is available on GitHub:

 [→ CS7267-Diabetic-Retinopathy Repository](https://github.com/trevorzimmerman/CS7267-Diabetic-Retinopathy)

+For a detailed description of the folder structure and file contents, please see the README.md in the repository.

 ---